jkomoros/code-sprouts/DESIGN.md

             - (An optional list of sub_instructions, which will be compiled.
 The name of the file is the name of the sub_instruction.
 The LLM can request more info on each one in a turn)
         - endpoints/
             - (Something zod-shaped for things into and out of)
+  - sprouts/
+    (Not checked into version contorl, the place for someone to define their own sprouts)

 TODO - Have a way to have zod-shaped endpoints that are validated by Zod.
 TODO - figure out a way to include images.